 You are still innocent if you are charged with a crime™

-Gun Lawyers for Milwaukee, Waukesha, and Southeast Wisconsin
+Gun Lawyers for Milwaukee, Waukesha, & Southeast Wisconsin

 With the recent changes in Wisconsin gun laws, many people applied for a concealed carry license without learning the full requirements of the law.
 There are severe, life-changing consequences for intentional or accidental violations.
 If you choose to carry a gun, a good defense lawyer is a necessity.
 Grieve Law will defend you against criminal prosecution charges for concealed carry charges, intoxicated possession of a firearm or endangering safety by negligent use.